Omni Fort Worth Hotel

 Once your bellies are full, get ready for an adventurous morning on the Trinity River.
 Panther Island Pavilion is the perfect place to rent kayaks, canoes or stand-up paddleboards so that you can get out on the water and see the city from a new vantage point.

 Later in the morning, head further out of town to Exchange Avenue in the Stockyards National Historic District for an authentic Fort Worth cattle drive.
-Cowboys drive a herd of Texas longhorns down the street at 11:30 a.m. and 4:00 p.m. daily as a nod to the city’s past.
-Visitors can also stop by to the see the herd behind the Livestock Exchange Building throughout the day.
+Cowboys drive a herd of Texas longhorns down the street at 11:30 a.m. and 4:00 p.m. daily as a nod to the city’s “Cowtown” namesake.
+Visitors can also experience some of the best shopping the city has to offer with a plethora of options to find the perfect souvenir; from custom hats to Lucchese boots.
+Also stop by to the see the herd behind the Livestock Exchange Building throughout the day.

 Afternoon

-In the afternoon, it’s all about the museums.
+In the afternoon, it’s all about the museums that make up the renowned Fort Worth Cultural District.
 First up, visit some of the local art museums.
 The Kimbell Art Museum houses a collection spanning various time periods and art styles while the Modern Art Museum showcases more recent pieces, created after World War II.
 Another option is the Amon Carter Museum, which exhibits American artwork.

 Another must-see spot is the National Cowgirl Museum and Hall of Fame, which honors many impressive women from the West.